-Throughout the document "Apple iOS CoreCrypto Module, v3.0." "cryptographic module", "CoreCrypto" or "the module" are used interchangeably to refer to the Apple iOS CoreCrypto Module, v3.0.
+Throughout the document "Apple OS X CoreCrypto Module, v3.0." "cryptographic module", "CoreCrypto" or "the module" are used interchangeably to refer to the Apple OS X CoreCrypto Module, v3.0.

 1.2 Document Organization / Copyright

 This non-proprietary Security Policy document may be reproduced and distributed only in its original entirety without any revision, ©2013 Apple Inc.